Sukhdev Singh Babbar: Aftermath

 After the death of Babbar, his followers killed policemen in retaliation.

 After his death, Punjab Police DGP Kanwar Pal Singh Gill accused Babbar of living a "king-like" lifestyle.
-In his book, "Punjab: The Knights of Falsehoods", he accused Babbar of living a lavish lifestyle contradictory to the ideals of his organization, and claimed that he owned multiple lavish bungalows.
+In his book, "Punjab: The Knights of Falsehoods", he accused Babbar of living a lavish lifestyle contradictory to the ideals of his organisation, and claimed that he owned multiple lavish bungalows.
 He further accused Babbar of living with Jawahar Kaur, a member of a popular singing group "Nabhe Wallian Bibian Da Jatha", and fathering an illegitimate child.

 After his death his family members left their home and moved abroad.
 A major portion of his ancestral house of the Babbar Khalsa chief now stands demolished and the remaining dilapidated two-room set is locked.